-- Financial Effect: “The Effect of Marriage and Divorce on Women’s Economic Well-Being”, an article published in 1999 in the “American Sociological Review”, stated that the average divorced woman has a more limited monetary support than an average married woman, consequently leaving women in a state where they never fully recover from the financial setback, until they remarry.
+- Effects of divorce on children and families- Financial Effect: “The Effect of Marriage and Divorce on Women’s Economic Well-Being”, an article published in 1999 in the “American Sociological Review”, stated that the average divorced woman has a more limited monetary support than an average married woman, consequently leaving women in a state where they never fully recover from the financial setback, until they remarry.

-- Emotional Effect: An article published in 2006 by Journal of Health and Social Behavior, “The Short-Term and Decade-Long Effects of Divorce on Women’s Midlife Health” stated that divorced women reported significantly higher psychological distress levels than married women in the years following the divorce.
+- Effects of divorce on children and families- Emotional Effect: An article published in 2006 by Journal of Health and Social Behavior, “The Short-Term and Decade-Long Effects of Divorce on Women’s Midlife Health” stated that divorced women reported significantly higher psychological distress levels than married women in the years following the divorce.
 Juggling between making ends meet and trying to sort her life, a woman is evidently going to go through an emotional roller coaster, feelings of unhappiness, loneliness, and depression surround her.
 These negative feelings could further cloud a woman’s judgment leading her to find support in alcohol or sometimes even drugs.

 Women are generally thought to be more emotional than men, and after going through a divorce and seeing how someone they once loved and seemingly do so much damage may make it harder for her to trust in the future.
 These trust issues will not only extend to potential partners or men in general but may even cause her to second-guess her own decisions and doubt herself.